The Role of Research in Supporting Board Effectiveness

-The Leadership Institute at London Business School (LBS) is delighted to contribute to work with leadership services firm Harvey Nash / Alumni to conduct and promote research on boards.
+The Leadership Institute at London Business School (LBS) is delighted to partner with leadership services firm Harvey Nash/Alumni to conduct and promote research on boards.

 Boards play a crucial role in the private and public sectors, from start-ups to multinationals.
 They also have critical decision-making authority.
 As research repeatedly shows, groups on average make better decisions and fewer mistakes than individual leaders.